 Social Media Promotion and Advertising

 One of the most effective ways of spreading a message is through social media.
 However, given the sheer volume of social media activity, marketers can encounter challenges in getting their messages seen by the intended audience.
-A couple of tools can help.
+A few tools can help.

-- Facebook Ads—While anyone can post content for free on Facebook, the social platform’s algorithms can make it challenging for organizations to reach their intended audience through organic content sharing.
-Facebook Ads, a paid advertising platform, enables marketers to more tightly define their audience, set a specific budget, and ensure their content is shown only to the target demographics.
+While anyone can post content for free on Facebook, the social platform’s algorithms can make it challenging for organizations to reach their intended audience through organic content sharing.
+Facebook Ads, a paid advertising platform, enables marketers to more tightly define their audience, set a specific budget, and ensure that their content is shown only to the target demographics.
 Additionally, ads can be tracked and evaluated for their success.

-- Hootsuite—A common example of a social media automation platform, Hootsuite allows posts to be scheduled in advance, minimizing the day-to-day work of managing a social media campaign.
-Additionally, Hootsuite generates data and reports that can help assess a campaign’s efficacy.
+An example of a social media automation platform, Hootsuite allows posts to be scheduled in advance, minimizing the day-to-day work of managing a social media campaign.
+Additionally, it generates data and reports that can help assess a campaign’s efficacy.

 Tools for Audience Research

 Social marketers have a host of audience research tools they can access to build an effective strategy.
 Mailed or emailed surveys can be effective direct research tools, while accessing an online communal board like a Reddit subgroup can help social marketers take the pulse of a specific demographic’s attitudes.